mendix/MxPushNotifications/README.md

 ### Step 2 - Import the `PushNotifications` module

 Import the mpk file created in Step 1 into your Mendix project.
 To do this, right-click on an empty space on the Project Explorer pane, select `Import module package...`, choose the mpk file, and add it as a new module.
 While importing you may get a dialog explaining that some project files will be overwritten; you can just click `OK` here.
+After importing the module, your error dock will inform you that entity access is out of date; double-click on the error, and then click on `Update security` at the top of the domain model pane to fix this error.

 <img src="assets/images/implementation guide/Import Push Notification module.JPG"/>